symphonycms/sym-getsymphony/README.md

 	git push origin develop

 And that's it.
 Of course, this is a worthless example of an Ensemble, since all it does is change the name of the site.
 But, it's just a starting point for some amazing things.

+### Testing the Ensemble

+To test whether our Ensemble set up is working, let's now use the virtual host that we set up initially for the local copy of the production site, `getsymphony.local`.
+So, in a Terminal window, navigate to the root of the virtual host:

+	cd ~/Sites/projects/getsymphony/local/public

+Then, make sure the directory is empty.
+We created an HTML file earlier.
+Let's remove it:

+	rm index.html

+Now, we're ready to clone the Ensemble repository, using the `--recursive` option to initialize and check out all the submodules, specifying the `develop` branch instead of the default `master` branch:

+	git clone --recursive --branch develop git://github.com/symphonycms/sym-getsymphony.git .

+The test comes when we try to install the Ensemble.
+Navigate to http://getsymphony.local/ and we should be redirected to the installer page.
+The modified site name will actually display in the Symphony installer screen as the value of the first field, "Name," under the heading, "Website Preferences."
+If so, the Ensemble is configured properly.
+We'll know for sure when the Ensemble installs successfully and you can log into the Symphony admin area to view the name of the site in the header.

+It works!